samseen/UFendFinalProject/README.md

 The APIs I consumed from include Pixabay, Dark Sky and Geonames.

+## Extend your Project Further - Roadmap/Strategy
+I added the end date and displayed the length of the trip.

 I extended my project further by pulling the images of the location entered from Pixabay and displayed the one with the most hits from that country.